pamlu-writer/LAMP/docs/deploy-moodle.md

 # Deploy Moodle on LAMP Stack to Azure

-After following the steps in this this document you will have a new Moodle instance, ready to host your application at scale.
+Below steps will help user to built a new Moodle instance, ready to host your application at scale.
 The filesystem behind it is mirrored for high availability and optionally backed up through Azure.

 ## Prerequisites

 Host VM (where Moodle to be installed) and Ansible VM should be in the same resource group and same location.
-This procedure tested on Ubuntu 16.04-LTS
+Please note that this procedure tested on Ubuntu 16.04-LTS

 ## Enabling Password Authentication
 - Login into host VM and navigate home/azureadmin(user)/